-Five Arduino Nano projects for all levels
+Seven Arduino Nano projects for all levels

 The smaller version of the Arduino Uno, the Arduino Nano, is often used for projects where space for the board itself is very limited.
 Like its larger counterpart, it is based on the powerful ATmega328 microcontroller from the US company Atmel, and it can be used for simple and complex projects alike.

-Music reactive LED-Strip (beginner)
+Music reactive LED Strip (beginner)

 A simple, beginner-friendly project which is a bit of a crowd pleaser.
 A built-in microphone measures the intensity of music being played, and transmits this information to the Arduino Nano.
-The Nano stimulates a luminous LED strip, so that it flashes in colour to match the music.
+The Nano stimulates a luminous LED strip, so that it flashes in colours to match the music.

 Lie detector (beginner)